 Le Broke and Great Brooks

-Le Broke was a house and garden in 1496, when Richard Gilwyn B who lived at ‘Gilwyne alias Cinderhill’ – left it to John Chyldern (Children) and Dionisia his wife.
+Le Broke was a house and garden in 1496, when Richard Gilwyn B – who lived at ‘Gilwyne alias Cinderhill’ – left it to John Chyldern (Children) and Dionisia his wife.
 In the 1496 deed Le Broke is described as bounded to the N. by Churchyard, to the W. by Chyrchelane (Church Hill) and to the south by “a common called Le Grene”.
 It is, of course, now the Post Office with the land and dwellings behind it – but in 1496 its boundary on the east was ‘the land of Thomas Dorkynghole’.
-By 1815 the name of Le Broke had fallen out and the present Post Office, Forge and Forge Square were called Great and Little Boydens B the ‘Little’ part of it belonging to the Overseers of Leigh Poor.
-But a survival of the name of Le Broke was then found in Great Brooks, which lay to the east of Forge Square and bounded the churchyard to the west and north.
+By 1815 the name of Le Broke had fallen out and the present Post Office, Forge and Forge Square were called Great and Little Boydens, the ‘Little’ part of it belonging to the Overseers of Leigh Poor.
+But a survival of the name of Le Broke was then found in Great Brooks, which lay to the west of the Forge and Forge Square (n.b. this sentence altered from original which said east of Forge Square: editor: JField).